Injuries to freshman star Cooper Flagg, Maliq Brown hit at inopportune time for No. 1 Duke

 "It’s not about being ready to go tomorrow,” Scheyer said.
 “That’s not the most important thing for us.
 We’ve got to see if we can get him right for this run that we can make in the (NCAA) Tournament.

 Scheyer said Flagg was already dealing with swelling.
-He said X-rays showed no fracture for Flagg, named Tuesday as The Associated Press league player and newcomer of the year.
+He said X-rays showed no fracture for Flagg, who was named Tuesday as The Associated Press league player and newcomer of the year.

 Flagg wasn’t available to speak with reporters afterward because he was receiving treatment for the injury.

 After sitting on the bench for a few minutes, Flagg got up and put his arms around two teammates and was taken to the locker room for observation.
-He was later shown in a wheelchair in the bowels of the Spectrum Center, though he later walked out under his own power and re-joined the bench for the second half but didn't return to the game.
+He was later shown in a wheelchair in the bowels of the Spectrum Center, though he later walked out under his own power.
+He rejoined the bench for the second half but didn't return to the game.

-When Scheyer greeted each player with a high five or a hug at the locker room after the final horn, Flagg walked gingerly with his teammates before shaking hands with his coach as he filed into the victorious locker room.
+When Scheyer greeted each player with a high-five or a hug after the final horn, Flagg walked gingerly with his teammates before shaking hands with his coach as he filed into the locker room.

 As for Brown, he had missed roughly three weeks of action with a dislocated left shoulder before returning last weekend at North Carolina and playing a major role in Duke's decisive run that highlighted his importance to the Blue Devils' long-term prospects.